-- 1. Applicants must meet the general admission requirements of the School of Graduate Studies.
-Currently, the School of Graduate Studies admits students with an overall undergraduate GPA of at least 2.75 (or a GPA of at least 3.0 for the final two years of undergraduate coursework).
-If undergraduate requirements are not met, the departmental admissions committee will consider for admission applicants who have completed at least 12 semester hours of graduate coursework with a cumulative graduate GPA of 3.2 or higher from a regionally accredited university.
-All others will be denied admission.
-No more than nine semester hours completed before being admitted to the program can be used to meet degree requirements, unless the hours were earned while in an IDT Post-Baccalaureate Certificate program. - 2.
-Applicants must submit a 1000-word structured IDT essay that describes their interests and career goals as they apply to the field of instructional design and technology.
-(Structured essay questions are available online or in the department.) - 3.
-Applicants must submit three letters of recommendation from individuals who can attest to the applicant's academic potential at the graduate level. - 4.
-International students whose native language is not English must satisfy one of the following criteria: - a. meet the minimum TOEFL admission score required by the School of Graduate Studies; - b. complete the WESL program prior to taking IDT graduate courses; - c. hold a bachelor's degree (with four years in residence) from an accredited college/university within the USA and within two years of matriculation at WIU.
+- A minimum cumulative GPA of 2.75 OR - A 3.0 or higher GPA for the last two years (60 s.h.) of undergraduate work - A 1000-word structured IDT essay that describes interests and career goals as they apply to the field of instructional design and technology.
+(Structured essay questions are available or in the department.) - Three letters of recommendation from individuals who can attest to the applicant's academic potential at the graduate level - International students whose native language is not English must satisfy one of the following criteria: - a. meet the minimum TOEFL admission score required by the School of Graduate Studies: - b. complete the WESL program prior to taking IDT graduate courses; - c. hold a bachelor's degree (with four years in residence) from an accredited college/university within the USA and within two years of matriculation at WIU.

-In addition, applicants for the state-approved Technology Specialist Emphasis must also meet the following conditions:

-- 1. Applicants must have completed a state-approved teacher education program and hold a teaching certificate/license. - 2.
-Applicants must show evidence of meeting the National Educational Technology
+In addition, applicants planning to apply for an Illinois State Board of Education Technology Specialist endorsement must have completed a state-approved teacher education program and hold a teaching certificate/license.